 \subsection{Emergence of a bistability region in the adaptive voter model with bias}

-A rarely discussed feature of the adaptive model (with or without bias) is the fact that the non-trivial equilibrium may not be globally attracting.
-In these cases, it happens that subsets within the manifold of trivial equilibria are attracting, which leads to the emergence of a region of bistability.
-Depending on the initial conditions, it can happen that even though a locally stable non-trivial equilibrium exists, the system approaches a trivial equilibrium.
+A rarely discussed feature of the adaptive model (with or without bias) is the fact that the nontrivial equilibrium may not be globally attracting.
+In these cases, subsets within the manifold of trivial equilibria are attracting, which leads to the emergence of a region of bistability.
+Depending on the initial conditions, it can happen that even though a locally stable nontrivial equilibrium exists, the system approaches a trivial equilibrium.

-To illustrate this, let $\eta_{\A} = (1-\hat{\beta} \mu)/2$ and $\eta_{\B} = (1+\hat{\beta} \mu)/2$, which for $\hat{\beta} = 0$ and $\hat{\beta} \neq 0$ yields the adaptive voter model without or with bias, respectively, and the mean-field evolution equations after applying the standard moment are then given as \begin{widetext}
+To illustrate this, let $\eta_{\A} = \frac{1}{2} (1-\hat{\beta} \mu)$ and $\eta_{\B} = \frac{1}{2} (1+\hat{\beta} \mu)$, which for $\hat{\beta} = 0$ and $\hat{\beta} \neq 0$ yields the adaptive voter model without or with bias, respectively, and the mean-field evolution equations after applying the standard moment are then given as \begin{widetext}

 \end{widetext}